birdneststream/asciibird/README.md

 * Resize canvas undo
 * Unit testing (hahaha)
 * More tooltips on other parts, at the moment only Toolbar has tooltips, option to disable tooltips
-* Warning on mirc export if ascii exceeds IRCs 512 per chat line limit
 * Review encodings check on file import - UTF8 vs Latin something
 * More fill tool options? (search / replace, new check boxes to replace what contents)
-* Brush blocks larger than 1x1 can leave undoable blocks in mirror mode
 * Dark / light modes, different themes
 * Expand the brush manager, brush categories, download brushes, import/export brushes
 * ASCIIBIRD API ?! - Web api to extend features of asciibird